GerHobbelt/rapidcsv/doc/rapidcsv_Document.md

 - `pStream` specifies a binary input stream to read CSV data from.
 - `pLabelParams` specifies which row and column should be treated as labels.
 - `pSeparatorParams` specifies which field and row separators should be used.
-- `pConverterParams` specifies how invalid numbers (including empty strings) should be handled.
 - `pLineReaderParams` specifies how special line formats should be treated.

 ---